rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Remove `cat`: use `get` and `set` instead
+- Can interface with process group via UI
+- Have layers with tagged multipolygons
+- Blender models can be stored
+- Can create walls

-  > Could add `cat` back in as a function
+- Add `cat` back in as a function
 - Better support for multiline history
   - BUG: trying running command from intermediate line
   - BUG: extra character at end of lines

-- Can create ui plugin using shell, changing `SelectRect` on key events.
-- Have layers with tagged multipolygons
-- Blender models can be stored
-- Can create walls

-- force `while` to be guarded; add `break` and `continue`
 - folders for variables corresponding to object
-- keep e.g. `set /brush/sides 4` and make it safer

 - Try building a low poly character in blender
 - Beginners guide: